smuellerDD/lrng/test/sp80090b/validation-restart/README.md

 LOGFILE: Name of the log file.
 The default is $RESULTS_DIR/processdata.log.

-EATOOL: Path of the python program used from the Entropy Assessment tool (usually, noniid_main.py).
+EATOOL: Path of the program used from the Entropy Assessment restart tool (usually, ea_restart).

 BUILD_EXTRACT: Indicates whether the script will build the extractlsb program.
 The default is "yes".